 A RBF interpolation method is used to form a multi-dimensional interpolation function (hyper surface) that represents the solution of the 3D reservoir model within the reduced space.
 The non-intrusive approach used here to construct the NIROM is generic and does not require any information of the original source code or the model equations.
 It can be applied to any software or commercial codes.
-In addition, it avoids the instability of existing Galerkin POD ROMs [29], the results might be smoothed by RBF [47].
+In addition, it avoids the instability of existing Galerkin POD ROMs [28], the results might be smoothed by RBF [47].

-The capabilities of the newly developed NIROM are illustrated in two test cases: a simple horizontally layered porous media case and a complicated 3D fluvial channel case.
+The capabilities of the newly developed NIROM are illustrated in two test cases: horizontally layered porous media case and a 3D fluvial channel case.
 A comparison between the full and NIROM results are made.
 An error analysis was also carried out for the validation and accuracy assessment of the NIROM.
 It is shown that the NIROM exhibits an overall good agreement with the high fidelity full model.
 An increase in the number of POD bases leads to an improvement in the accuracy of the NIROM.
 The saturation shock-front can be captured with relatively few POD basis functions, 18 POD basis function (figure (h) of 4) in the examples.

 In comparison to the full model, without compromising the accuracy of results the CPU time required for the NIROM can be reduced by a factor of 2500.
-It is worth pointing out that for 3D large scale reservoir simulation, an increase in the number of nodes used in the computational domain will result in a large increase of the CPU time in the full simulation, but has very little effect on that of the NIROM.
-Future work will investigate the effects of applying this new approach to more complex 3D reservoir simulation cases and extend this method for varying parameters reservoir simulation problems.
-It is also interesting to apply this method to complicated fracture problems, for example, the work demonstrated in [48] and [49].
+It is worth of mentioning that for 3D large scale reservoir simulation, an increase in the number of nodes used in the computational domain will result in a large increase of the CPU time in the full simulation, but has very little effect on that of the NIROM.
+Future work will investigate the effects of applying this new approach to more complex 3D reservoir simulation cases.